 But after their trip to the natural foods store, they loaded up on high-GI foods that drive up blood sugars like crazy.

-And the gut inflammation and leaky gut syndrome started all over again.
+And the gut inflammation and leaky gut syndrome and weight gain started all over again.

-The bottom line: everyone benefits from eating a menu of real foods designed to keep blood sugars low so you can lose weight.
+The bottom line: gluten free or not, everyone benefits from eating a menu of real foods designed to keep blood sugars low so you can lose weight.

-If you are someone without allergies or intolerances, reducing gluten will help your body recover from the ravages of a high-sugar diet– further allowing your gut to heal.
+If you are someone without allergies or intolerances, reducing gluten will help your body recover from the ravages of a high-sugar diet which will further allow your gut to heal.

 That’s why 84% of our menu is naturally gluten-free.
 And of the 16% of our foods that contain gluten, the quantity is so small (soy sauce, or some bread crumbs) that it is of little concern to healthy individuals.